idest/guides/npm/install-npm.md

 #### Fix symlink to npm

-This fix is needed if in the future you update npm via `npm update -g npm`, as this command will replace your current npm-cli.js location.
+This fix is needed if you updated npm via `npm update -g npm`, after running `npm config set prefix $HOME/.npm-global` as this will replace your current npm-cli.js location.

 You will need to change the symlink in `/usr/local/bin/npm` currently pointing to `/usr/local/lib/node_modules/npm/bin/npm-cli.js` for a symlink pointing to `~/.npm-global/lib/node-modules/npm/bin/npm-cli.js`